Insted - equality and diversity in education

 The Northern Association of Support Services concerned with language and bilingualism (NASSEA) has a website at http://www.nassea.org.uk.
 There are details here about conferences and courses in northern England, and links to downloadable documents produced in northern LEAs.

-It is well worth joining the EAL-BILINGUAL mailing list.
+It is well worth joining the EAL-BILINGUAL google group.
 Teachers of EAL throughout Britain use it to share information, ideas and queries, all closely related to practice.
-To join the list, send an email to majordomo@ngfl.gov.uk.
-Make sure to leave the space for Subject blank.
-In the body of the message simply write the following words: subscribe eal-bilingual.
+There is information at http://groups.google.com/group/eal-bilingual?hl=en.

-For an extensive range of academic and practical papers about bilingual education in the United States it is well worth visiting the excellent Rethinking Schools site.
-(This link takes you straight to the bilingual education front page.)
+For an extensive range of academic and practical papers about bilingual education in the United States it is well worth visiting the excellent collection of papers at:

 Return to index